djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 As customers embark on their modern data warehouse and analytics projects, they require not only more data but also more visibility into their data across their data estate.
 This workshop dives into how improvements to Azure Data Factory and Azure Data Share simplify data integration and management in Azure.
 From enabling code-free ETL/ELT to creating a comprehensive view over your data, improvements in Azure Data Factory will empower your data engineers to confidently bring in more data, and thus more value, to your enterprise.
 Also, learn about Azure Data Share and how you can do B2B sharing in a governed manner.

 In this workshop, you will use Azure Data Factory (ADF) to ingest data from an Azure SQL database (SQL DB) into Azure Data Lake Storage gen2 (ADLS gen2).
 Once you land the data in the lake, you will transform it via mapping data flows, data factory's native transformation service, and sink it into Azure SQL data warehouse (SQL DW).
+Then, you will share the table with transformed data along with some additional data using Azure Data Share.

 The data used in this lab is New York City taxi data.
 To import it into your Azure SQL database, download the [taxi-data bacpac file](https://github.com/djpmsft/ADF_Labs/blob/master/sample-data/taxi-data.bacpac).